yangfcm/algorithm-js/algo/math/readme.md

    Test if a given number is a prime(质数)

+1. `noRepeatPermutations.js`

+   Return the number of permutations of an array of number that don't have repeated consecutive numbers.

 1. `permutations.js`

    Return all the possible of permutations of an array of numbers.